erhanalankus/Arduino-Wake-Up-Light/README.md

 # Arduino Wake Up Light
 An alarm clock which turns on the lights very slowly.
 Lights can be controlled manually with an IR remote.
+White LED strip is for the alarm, Red LED strip is for soft light to use in the evening.

 # Step 1: Build the circuit